 PINLIGHT is the alt-pop solo project of Edinburgh-based multi-instrumentalist Jenny Laahs.
 Jenny is a hearing-impaired musician, having acquired a profound unilateral hearing loss at the age of 4.
-Perfect for fans of Bat for Lashes, CHVRCHES and Sylvan Esso, PINLIGHT offers thoughtful electro alt-pop with neon laced synths, interwoven orchestral instruments and themes of self-affirmation and love.
+Perfect for fans of Kate Bush, CHVRCHES and Passion Pit, PINLIGHT offers thoughtful electro alt-pop with neon laced synths, interwoven orchestral instruments and themes of self-affirmation and love.
 Her music has received airplay from BBC Introducing Scotland and Amazing Radio, song-writing support from Friedemann Findeisen of Holistic Songwriting and recognition from Doing Life Records as "Indie Gem 2019".

 After gigging around Edinburgh with a live band in 2018, Jenny retreated to her home studio in 2019 to record the independently produced and released debut album, Grow Slow, produced entirely in mono in recognition of her hearing loss.
 The album was released in December 2019, with a physical CD release alongside a digital release and accompanying merch.
 It was launched at a sell-out gig at the Voodoo Rooms in Edinburgh, with a 7 piece live band, and has since reached over 21,000 streams on Spotify.

 Since the release of her album, Jenny has continued to write, record, produce and release a variety of singles; some independently and some in collaboration with both local and international songwriters.
 She has played a variety of gigs across Scotland, with highlights including a headline performance at Something Has to Happen at the Glad Cafe in Glasgow in 2020, and a set on the Pyramid Stage at Kelburn Garden Party 2022.